How to locate planet Uranus | EarthSky.org

-Tonight – January 5, 2017 – the moon is at or near its first quarter phase and shines close to Uranus on the sky’s dome.
-Uranus, the seventh planet from the sun, floats in front of the constellation Pisces the Fishes.
-Uranus will remain within Pisces’ borders for the rest of this year, but the moon will leave Pisces after a few more days.
+Now notice Mars!
+It’s pretty bright, easily the brightest starlike object in front of the faint constellation Pisces the Fishes.
+About a month from now – on February 13, 2019 – Mars will pass one degree north of Uranus.
+For a week or so centered on that date, Uranus and Mars will be in the same binocular field.

-With the moon waxing to full now, you’re not likely to glimpse Uranus with the unaided eye.
-Moonlight will drown it from view.
-But keep reading.
-We give you an idea of the location of planet Uranus in your sky, and links to detailed charts, in this post.
-Then, when the moon leaves the evening sky, you’ll know where to look.
+The night of January 14 is not the best night to look for Uranus.
+You’ll have a tough time glimpsing it in the moon’s glare.
+But read on, maybe bookmark some links, and then, when the moon leaves the evening sky, you’ll know where to look before Mars meets up with Uranus near mid-February 2019.

-First of all, notice the graceful V shape of Pisces.
+Notice the graceful V shape of the constellation Pisces.
 If you have a dark sky, which you’ll need anyway in order to see Uranus, you’ll easily make out the V of Pisces on the sky’s dome.
-You can star-hop to Uranus via the 4th-magnitude star Epsilon Piscium and the fifth-magnitude star Zeta Piscium.
-See them on the chart below?
+You can star-hop to Uranus via the 4th-magnitude star Omicron Piscium.
+See this star on the sky chart above marked as “o”?

 Click here if you’re not familiar with Greek letter symbols

-Now you just need to know Uranus’ location with respect to these stars, for the current observing season (June 2016-March 2017).
+Now you just need to know Uranus’ location with respect to this star for the current observing season (May 2018 – March 2019).
 Best place to find that is nearly always skyandtelescope.com.
-People with good vision – and good charts, like this one – do see Uranus with the unaided eye on dark, moonless nights.
+People with good vision – and a good chart, like this one – can see Uranus with the unaided eye on dark, moonless nights.
+Of course, binoculars make the search for Uranus all the easier!

 Be sure to click into the full chart, but here’s the relevant piece of it – for finding Uranus – below.